django/django/README.rst

 Documentation, installation and getting started instructions are at http://channels.readthedocs.org

+Support can be obtained either here via issues, or in the ``#django-channels`` channel on Freenode.

 You can also install channels from PyPI as the ``channels`` package.
 You'll likely also want ``asgi_redis`` to provide the Redis channel layer.